YounSooKimTech/Joy_Criminology/README.md

 </div>

-- If you have any questions or feedback about the project, please don't hesitate to reach out to yk2949@columbia.edu and zh2263@columbia.edu
+- If you have any questions or feedback about the project, please don't hesitate to reach out to Joy (yk2949@columbia.edu) and Mike (zh2263@columbia.edu).
--

 <br>